-Ball State University’s Department of Special Education has part-time adjunct instructor positions available for the Fall and Spring semesters.
+The Department of Special Education has part-time adjunct instructor positions available for the fall and spring semesters.
 Instructors are needed to teach undergraduate and graduate level courses in Deaf Education, American Sign Language, and Deaf Studies.
 Both on campus and online courses are available.

-Please note that applications will remain active until November 19, 2021.
+Please note that applications will remain active for one year from the posting date.
 Therefore, if you apply for this position, you may not hear from the Department of Special Education until there is a need to hire an instructor to teach a specific course.

 Duties and Responsibilities: Adjunct instructors will teach courses related to specialty areas within special education (e.g. Deaf education, ASL, and/or Deaf studies).
 For on-campus courses, faculty will be responsible for teaching scheduled courses on a weekly basis.
 On-line instructors will be responsible for grading, providing quality feedback on assignments, and responding to students in a timely manner.

 Minimum Qualifications: For adjuncts teaching undergraduate courses in Deaf education/Deaf studies, the minimum qualifications include a masters degree in Special education, Deaf education or closely related field from an accredited institution.

 Adjuncts teaching graduate level courses must have a doctoral degree in Special Education, Deaf Education or closely related field from an accredited institution.

 For adjuncts interested in teaching American Sign Language, the minimum qualifications are a masters degree in Teaching ASL, Deaf Studies/Deaf education, or a related field from an accredited institution.

 Adjunct faculty interested in teaching masters level research methods courses must have at least a doctoral degree in Special Education, Deaf Education, or closely related field from an accredited institution.